YvnCde81/YvnCde81/README.md

-- 👋 Hi, I’m @YvnCde81
+- 👋 HI, I’M @YVNCDE81

 - 👀 I’m interested in science and technologie, I enjoy learning about it.
 I recently fell in love with the Apple ecosystem and decided to lean towards Mobile developement on iOS and then discover more about that ecosystem and I now I wish futher my learning on that plaform.

 - 🌱 I’m currently learning iOS/Mac OS developement with swift which is the main language for the apple ecosystem

 - 💞️ I’m looking to collaborate on open source apple centred project.

-- 📫 How to reach me for now on X, Mastodon and linked in.
+- 📫 How to reach me by email: ygauthier81@icloud.com

 - 😄 Pronouns: Him/He

 - ⚡ Fun fact: ...

 <!---